Saturday December 18, 2021

 The reasons for growing your own cannabis are numerous.
 There’s the price, the fun of seeing how your favorite plant develops, and the sense of satisfaction as you consume cannabis flower that you cultivated and harvested with your own two hands.
-As you’re looking around your available grow space with visions of blooming buds dancing before your eyes, there is one question that you should be considering: “How far away should I space my plants?”
+As you’re looking around your available grow room space with visions of blooming buds dancing before your eyes, there is one question that you should be considering: “How far apart should I space my weed plants?”

-What is the size of the grow space that you’re working with?
-Depending on the cannabis strain that you’re planning to plant and raise, the space you’ll need per plant could be anywhere from one to three square feet.
+What is the size of the grow room space that you’re working with?
+Depending on the cannabis strain that you’re planning to plant and raise, the grow room space you’ll need per plant could be anywhere from one to three square feet.
 This of course all depends on the set up of your lighting, your ventilation, and your pots, but we’ll cover that below.